Call-Me-Doc/Goob-lore/Lore Thunking/List Of Mods.md

 *Using extremely focused electromagnets, these allow you to pull just about anything back to you.
 However, trying this on too heavy an object will trigger the emergency protocols and disable their pull.*
 - allows you to pull just about anything metal to you, as long as its not too heavy.
 	- this includes any weapon in the Light or Medium categories, as well as just about anything that's not nailed down

 ----
 # Legs:

-- Maglegs - available anywhere
+## Maglegs
+[Available anywhere]
-	- *Stick to walls like spiderman with magnets in your feet!
+*Stick to walls like Spiderman with magnets in your feet!
 However, the massive weight of the magnets make your steps heavy and really removes all chance of stealth.*
 - downside is it's loud as fuck and only works on magnetic material

-- Internal Weapons Storage - obtainable via either a sidequest from Venti or GOO8ER
+## Internal Weapons Storage
-	- *internal storage for a couple spare weapons, and unless you go through a metal detector, your foes wont even know they're there!*
+[Obtainable via a sidequest from Venti or GOO8ER] *Internal storage for a couple spare weapons, and unless you go through a metal detector, your foes won't even know they're there!*
-	- allows you to carry 2 more Medium weapons, or 4 Light weapons.
+- Gives 2 more weapon slots

+## Untitled Stealth Legs
+[Unique - STDD]
+*These might not have a name just yet, but they really help in stealth scenarios due to their patented Active Sound Suppression abilities!*
+- Due to their Active Sound Suppression, they almost entirely suppress sounds nearby you, including speech and the act of bashing in the heads of your foes!

 ----
 # Back:
 (the back slot on goobers, like wings / tails and shit)